juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 #### v0.21.0 version upgrade notes {#v0-21-0}

-In JuiceFS CSI driver v0.21.0 release, we introduced `podInfoOnMount: true` in `CSIDriver`.
+In JuiceFS CSI Driver v0.21.0 release, we introduced `podInfoOnMount: true` in `CSIDriver`.
 However, CSIDriver cannot be updated, you need to manually delete the old version of CSIDriver before upgrading, otherwise the upgrade will fail:

 ```shell
 kubectl delete csidriver csi.juicefs.com